PhilipKoller/SchedulingApplication/README.md

 # <a name="new"></a>
 # What's New?
-The Front-end Is getting a makeover.
+The Front-end of the Scheduling Application is getting a makeover.
 Checkout the new design here: [Here](https://philipkoller.github.io/SchedulingApplication/).
 This will be implemented into the project soon.

 # <a name="stories"></a>